What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 4. Use Artificial Plants for Large Spaces

-In larger areas like your garden or living room, use artificial Elephant Ear plants to fill in the blanks, while still maintaining a healthy dose of real plants to keep the atmosphere vibrant.
+In larger areas, such as your garden or living room, use artificial Elephant Ear plants to fill in the gaps, while still incorporating a healthy mix of real plants to keep the atmosphere vibrant.

 🌟 Care Tips Recap